 5.5.1.
 The warning signal referred to in paragraph 5.3.1.2. above shall be a signal differing, e.g. in mode or activation strategy, from the information signal specified in paragraph 5.4.

 5.5.2.
 It shall be easily understandable for the driver to relate the warning signal to the potential collision.
+In case the warning signal is an optical signal this signal shall also be visible by daylight and at night.

 5.5.3.
 The warning signal shall be activated at the earliest when the system detects a potential collision, e.g. by the intention of a turn towards the bicycle, e.g. by evaluating the distance between or trajectory intersection of vehicle and bicycle, direction indicator activation or similar.
 The strategy shall be explained in the information referred to in paragraph 6.1.
 It shall not depend solely on the activation of the direction indicator.